CodingMush/homeassistant-brokkoli/async_update_fix.md

 ## Root Cause
 The [PlantCurrentStatus](file:///d:/Python/git/homeassistant-brokkoli/custom_components/plant/sensor.py#L385-L521) class (which inherits from [RestoreSensor](file:///d:/Python/git/homeassistant-brokkoli/custom_components/plant/sensor.py#L385-L521)) does not have an `async_update` method, but the sensor classes were calling `await super().async_update()` in their [async_update](file:///d:/Python/git/homeassistant-brokkoli/custom_components/plant/sensor.py#L1319-L1323) methods.

-This was the same issue that was previously fixed in the [VirtualSensor](file:///d:/Python/git/homeassistant-brokkoli/custom_components/plant/sensor.py#L2253-L2387) class, where we removed the call to `super().async_update()` with a comment explaining why.
+This was the same issue that was previously fixed in other sensor classes, where we removed the call to `super().async_update()` with a comment explaining why.

 ## Fix Applied
 Removed calls to `await super().async_update()` from the following classes: